Dynamical hysteresis in the dissipation in turbulent flows

 The primary signature of the unsteady energy cascade is the resulting hysteresis loop observed in the ($\langle Re_{\lambda} \rangle_{\phi}$, $\langle C_{\epsilon} \rangle_{\phi}$) plane, shown in Fig.~\ref{fig:concepts}(b), where the system follows different paths during the accelerating and decelerating phases.
 We characterize the magnitude of the hysteresis by its normalized area $\Delta \langle C_{\epsilon}(\phi) \rangle_\phi$, which is calculated by integrating the area enclosed by the decelerating and accelerating branches of the loop $\Delta A_H$ and normalizing it by the area of its bounding box $\Delta A_N$.
 The goal is to establish the link between the external forcing and this observable $\langle (Re_{\lambda} \rangle_{\phi}$, $\langle C_{\epsilon} \rangle_{\phi}$) hysteresis.

-These extensive experimental results are complemented by DNSs, which provide full spatio-temporal data for validation.
+These extensive experimental results are complemented by DNSs, which provide full spatio-temporal data for validation, albeit at the cost of providing less statistics over time, with significantly less forcing cycles per DNS when compared with the experiments.
 The incompressible Navier-Stokes equations are solved in a three-dimensional $2\pi L_0$-periodic cubic box (with a spatial resolution of $N^3=512^3$ grid points) with a parallel pseudo-spectral method using the GHOST code \cite{mininni2011, rosemberg2020}.
 The kinematic viscosity is $\nu_{512} = 5 \times 10^{-4}~L_0 \overline{U}$.
 The external forcing is given by a superposition of all modes in the $kL_0 \in [1,2)$ Fourier shell, generated with random phases.
 The flow is forced with constant forcing amplitude $A$ until reaching a turbulent steady state.
 Afterwards, the global amplitude of the forcing is modulated with amplitude $A + \delta A \sin (2 \pi t/T)$, integrating the flow for several cycles.
 Simulations were performed with $\delta A/A = 1/4$ and $T=50 L_0 / \overline{U}$, $\delta A/A = 1/4$ and $T=25 L_0 / \overline{U}$, and $\delta A/A = 1/8$ and $T=50 L_0 / \overline{U}$.
 Spatial isotropic energy spectra, and the full velocity field ${\bf u}({\bf x},t)$, allow direct computation of all quantities below without assuming Taylor's hypothesis.
 As for the HWA, the values of $\varepsilon$ and $\lambda$ were estimated according with standard techniques that are consistent with the HWA calculations~\cite{zapata2024turbulence}.
+The KH equation balance was verified for both HWA and DNS (\hyperref[fig:S3]{End Matter, Fig.~4).}

-The hysteresis phenomenon introduced in Fig.~\ref{fig:concepts}(b) is not an isolated case but a robust feature of the forced turbulent flows investigated.
-Fig.~\ref{fig:multiple_hysteresis} shows a gallery of phase-averaged hysteresis loops obtained from a wide range of our experimental and numerical configurations.
-Both the experimental HWA data from different grid geometries and for different external forcing (Fig.~\ref{fig:multiple_hysteresis}(a)) and the DNS results at different Reynolds numbers (Fig.~\ref{fig:multiple_hysteresis}(b)) consistently exhibit these loops.
-While the size and shape of the hysteresis varies with the grid and forcing parameters, its existence is a persistent feature.
+The hysteresis phenomenon introduced in Fig.~\ref{fig:concepts}(b) is not an isolated case: a gallery shown in \hyperref[fig:S1]{the End Matter (Fig.~5)} confirms that well-defined loops are obtained for all experimental and DNS configurations, with size and shape depending systematically on the forcing parameters.